Mental health in the Australian Football League: Pressures and expectations

-Pressure to win and to perform well week in and week out contributes to the bad mental state of some AFL players.
-Having such a heavy burden on their shoulders impacts their state of mind, and when they do under perform this can negatively affect a players mental health.
-There are also pressures from society to act professionally and look the part, be fit, strong and well groomed.
-They have high expectations on them as players and are encouraged to be the ideal male who is masculine, athletic, strong etc.. and this pressure is coming from within the club as well.
-If a player has a bad game it is written all over the media and it is hard for it not to affect the player emotionally.
+Pressure to win and to perform well week in and week out can be a factor that impacts wellbeing and mental health for some AFL players.
+This is often found with younger players who are just starting to play at the elite level.
+AFL and AFLW Players are also often role models, and this can sometimes be a source of stress.

 Injuries

-Injury and the risk of injury also contributes to this lack of mental health because if a player does become injured they will have a lower or no income and their position in next season is on the rocks so knowing this makes them stress.
+Injury and the risk of injury can also influence mental health.
 Being injured also means they cannot exercise as much and this sudden drop in physical activity levels makes the player more likely to become anxious or depressed as physical activity is a mood enhancer.
 On average a total of 40 players miss a total of 142 games a season.
-This is a huge number and a constant lingering concern for players.
-The whole process of finding out about their injury to rehabilitation and returning to the sport is an emotional roller-coaster for players as they have strong negative feelings when they find out about their diagnosis, to struggling through rehab then having the pressure to perform.
+The whole process of finding out about their injury to rehabilitation and returning to the sport can be an emotional roller-coaster for players, and it can be difficult to learn of the news, continue with rehab, and players can also have fear of reinjury when they return to sport.

-Head injuries may affect the mind more directly.

 Other

-The pressure of location and relocation is another toll on players.
+The pressure of location and relocation is another stressor for players, and can be especially hard for draftees who move away from home and their social support networks.
 When drafting comes around young players are unsure what team will draft them.
 Having to relocate their entire lives to go train and play with a team is such a stress on the young players and can cause anxiety.
 Starting in a new team with new people, a new training structure and lifestyle can be a big shock to some players and they may experience social anxiety and exclusion which could lead to negative thoughts.

 During the week each player is critiqued by coaching staff to see where they can improve in their game, but constantly being under the pump can be mentally exhausting for players.

 The environment in which they live and train in impacts a players mental health as it can affect the mental resilience which they build and creates their personality which could affect if they fit in or not.
-It also affects their natural resiliency to tough situations and how they handle things that come their way.
-If they do not have support from either family or friends everything can fall apart.